Tom Kahn: Civil rights

-As a leader of the American socialist movement, Michael Harrington sent Tom Kahn and Rachelle Horowitz to help Bayard Rustin, one of the leaders of the Civil Rights Movement, who became a mentor to Kahn.
-Kahn and Horowitz were affectionately called the "Bayard Rustin Marching and Chowder Society" by Harrington.
+As a leader of the American socialist movement, Harrington sent Kahn and Horowitz to help Bayard Rustin, a leader of the civil rights movement, who became a mentor to Kahn.
+Harrington affectionately called Kahn and Horowitz the "Bayard Rustin Marching and Chowder Society".
 Kahn helped Rustin organize the 1957 Prayer Pilgrimage to Washington and the 1958 and 1959 Youth March for Integrated Schools.

 Homosexuality and Bayard Rustin

-As a young man, Tom Kahn "was gay but wanted to be straight ...
-It was a different world then", according to Rachelle Horowitz.
+According to Horowitz, as a young man Kahn "was gay but wanted to be straight [...]
+It was a different world then".
 He had a short relationship with a member of the Young People's Socialist League (YPSL):

 Although everyone active in the movement was aware of it, [before 1956] he was never explicitly out of the closet.
 He took his sexual orientation as an affliction, a source of pain and embarrassment.
 In part, perhaps, because he was so unreconciled to his longings, he limited himself for a long time to brief encounters.
 But then he became involved with one of the YPSL's and was compelled to seek the counsel of a psychiatrist to explain his unfamiliar feelings.
 The diagnosis, he told me, was "you're in love."

-Tom Kahn was "very good looking, a very attractive guy" according to longtime socialist David McReynolds, who was also an openly gay New Yorker.
-Kahn accepted his homosexuality in 1956, the year that Kahn and Horowitz volunteered to help Bayard Rustin with his work in the civil-rights movement.
-"Once he met Bayard [Rustin], then Kahn knew that he was gay and had this long-term relationship with Bayard, which went through many stages", according to Horowitz, who quoted Kahn's remembrance of Rustin:
+Kahn was "very good looking, a very attractive guy" according to longtime socialist David McReynolds, also an openly gay New Yorker.
+Kahn accepted his homosexuality in 1956, the year he and Horowitz volunteered to help Rustin with his work in the civil rights movement.
+"Once he met Bayard, then Kahn knew that he was gay and had this long-term relationship with Bayard, which went through many stages", according to Horowitz, who quoted Kahn's remembrance of Rustin:

 When I met him for the first time he was a few years younger than I am now, and I was barely on the edge of manhood.
-He drew me into a vortex of his endless campaigns and projects ...
+He drew me into a vortex of his endless campaigns and projects [...]
 He introduced me to Bach and Brahms, and to the importance of maintaining a balance in life between the pursuit of our individual pleasures and engagements in, and responsibility for, the social condition.
 He believed that no class, caste or genre of people were exempt from this obligation.

-However, cohabiting in Rustin's apartment proved unsuccessful, and their romantic relationship ended when Kahn enrolled in the historically black Howard University.
-Kahn and Rustin remained lifelong friends and political comrades.
+Cohabiting in Rustin's apartment proved unsuccessful, and their romantic relationship ended when Kahn enrolled at Howard University, but Kahn and Rustin remained lifelong friends and political comrades.